UoM-ResPlat-DevOps/SpartanParallel/Lessons/Lesson_1.md

 ### Part 2: Caveat
 * The OpenMP standard has no specifications about parallel I/O. This may result in issues (race conditions) if multiple threads attempt to write/read from the same file.
 * It is entirely up to the programmer to ensure that I/O is conducted correctly within the context of a multi-threaded program.
+* Especially a problem, because a lot of OpenMP deals with parallelising loops.
 -- *Slide End* --

 -- *Slide* --